Deatsilence/diva-mobile-vision-camera-ocr-plugin/README.md

 # vision-camera-ocr

+## This is a fork to allow vision-camera-ocr to work also with react-native-firebase and react-native-vision-camera v3

 A [VisionCamera](https://github.com/mrousavy/react-native-vision-camera) Frame Processor Plugin to preform text detection on images using [**MLKit Vision** Text Recognition](https://developers.google.com/ml-kit/vision/text-recognition).

 ## Installation